 - Mandatory annual protected species workshops for all West Coast–based longline vessel owners and operators.

-- Longline vessels and large purse seine vessels on the U.S. West Coast required to have 100 percent observer coverage.
+- Longline vessels and large purse seine vessels on the U.S. West Coast are required to have 100 percent observer coverage.
 All other purse seine vessels must carry a fishery observer, if requested by NOAA Fisheries.

 - Permitting, logbook, and monitoring requirements.

 - Gear restrictions and operational requirements to minimize bycatch and potential gear conflicts among different fisheries.

 - Limited entry programs for the Hawaii- and American Samoa–based longline fisheries, limiting the number and size of vessels that can participate in the fishery.

 - Longline prohibited fishing areas around the Main Hawaiian Islands, Northwestern Hawaiian Islands, Guam, the Northern Mariana Islands, and American Samoa to protect endangered Hawaiian monk seals and reduce potential gear conflicts and localized stock depletion (when a large quantity of fish are removed from an area).
 These zones are enforced through NOAA Fisheries Vessel Monitoring System (longline boats must be equipped with a satellite transponder that provides real-time position updates and tracks vessel movements).

 - Hawaii- and American Samoa–based longline vessels must carry onboard observers when requested by NOAA Fisheries, in part to record interactions with sea turtles, seabirds, and marine mammals.